Chuck O'Bannon Jr.

-Charles Edward O'Bannon Jr. (born March 1, 1999) is an American professional basketball player for the Nitra Blue Wings of the Slovakian Extraliga.
-He played college basketball for the TCU Horned Frogs and the USC Trojans.
+Charles Edward O'Bannon Jr. (born March 1, 1999) is an American professional basketball player who most recently played for Budapesti Honvéd SE of the Nemzeti Bajnokság I/A. He played college basketball for the TCU Horned Frogs and the USC Trojans.

 Early life

 O'Bannon was born to Valencia and Charles O'Bannon, who was playing professional basketball.
 O'Bannon lived in Japan from ages 2 to 14 with his parents while his father was playing there.

 O'Bannon attended Bishop Gorman High School in Las Vegas, Nevada.
 He averaged 21.4 points as a senior at Bishop Gorman.
 In December 2016, he committed to the USC Trojans.
 He chose USC over UNLV, NC State, and UCLA.
 He was named a McDonald's All-American.

 College career

 O'Bannon was the first McDonald's All-American to join USC since DeMar DeRozan in 2008.
 He struggled with injuries during his two and a half seasons with the Trojans.
 After suffering an injury to his left pinky finger that required surgery, he redshirted the 2018-19 season.
 O'Bannon injured his middle finger early in the following season and played three games.
 He played a total of 18 games at USC and averaged 1.8 points and 0.8 rebounds per game.
 In January 2020, O'Bannon transferred to TCU and was later granted a waiver for immediate eligibility.

 In 2021–22, TCU was a No. 9 seed in the 2022 NCAA tournament, and earned their first NCAA Tournament win in 35 years.
 O'Bannon scored a career-high 23 points in a second-round loss to Arizona, ending the Horned Frogs bid to reach the Sweet 16 for the first time.